Introduction: A Hut on Wheels

 Step 16: External Cladding

-Boards were fitted with any "cups" facing inwards (ie convex side in).
+Boards were fitted with any "cups" facing inwards (ie concave side inwards).
 You can work out which way a board will cup from its end grain pattern.
+Boards will curve away from the heart centre of the log.
 I used stainless steel nails throughout.
 This proved wise because the single galvanised nail I used (a 3" nail on a tricky corner) started to produce staining within weeks.
 The stainless nails are worth the slight premium in price.
 All fired form a nail gun which, as well as being quick, also means less damage to the boards.

 I cut all the boards too long and then ran along the bottom with a circular saw before the counter battens were fitted.
 I angled the saw to produce a drip edge.
 The cladding overlaps the floor by about 25mm